MileHacker Logo

 Clothing

-Layering is essential for a mild climate.
+Layering is crucial for temperate climate.
 Pack season-appropriate Clothing.
 Comfortable Walking shoes are a must for cobblestones.

 Tech Essentials